Osoyoos: Tourism

 Osoyoos Lake is "the warmest freshwater lake in Canada" according to the town of Osoyoos and the BC Parks System, with reported average summer water temperatures of 24 °C (75 °F).
 The lake is surrounded by kilometres of beaches (public and private), parks and picnic grounds, such as Gyro Beach, Lions Centennial Park, Kinsmen Park, Legion Beach and Sẁiẁs Provincial Park.
-There are also major plans to revitalize the waterfront along the town core, spurred on by recent major developments such as the Watermark Beach Resort which include increased public space and an expanded marina.
+There are also major plans to revitalize the waterfront along the town core, spurred on by recent major developments, such as the Watermark Beach Resort, increased public space, and an expanded marina.

 Spotted Lake is a saline endorheic alkali lake located northwest of Osoyoos.

 There are two centres dedicated to preserving the ecosystem of the Okanagan Desert.
 The Osoyoos Desert Centre is located 3 km north of Osoyoos off Highway 97, while the Nk'Mip Desert Cultural Centre is located adjacent to the Nk'mip Winery on the Osoyoos Indian Reserve.

-The area is served by four championship golf courses - Osoyoos Golf Club which boasts two distinct eighteen-hole courses, the Park Meadows Golf Course and the Desert Gold Golf Course, Fairview Mountain Golf Club (Oliver) and the Nk’Mip Canyon Desert Golf Course (Oliver) - and one nine-hole course, Sonora Dunes (Osoyoos).
+The area is served by four championship golf courses: Osoyoos Golf Club, having two distinct eighteen-hole courses – the Park Meadows Golf Course and the Desert Gold Golf Course – Fairview Mountain Golf Club (ranked among Canada's top 100 golf courses in 2025, Oliver), and the Nk'Mip Canyon Desert Golf Course (Oliver) – and one nine-hole course, Sonora Dunes (at Spirit Ridge in Osoyoos).